holepunchto/bare-module/docs/threat-model.md

 ## What to report

-- Any way for a module graph to end up with a protocol it was not handed
+- Any way for a module graph to end up with a protocol or a builtin it was not handed
 - Any way for a specifier to resolve to something the protocol should not reach
+- Any way for a protocol narrowed by `extend()` to read what it does not allow
 - Any addon load that gets to `Bare.Addon` when the seal should have stopped it
 - Memory bugs in `binding.c` that JavaScript can reach
 - Anything on Bare's report list